Insurance companies in the Philippines offer their products to everyone. But that does not mean all can go ahead and buy a policy.

 How do insurance companies know your insurability

-There are several to determine if you are insurable.
+There are several ways to determine if you are insurable.

 - Advisor.
 The advisor who sold you the insurance product will be the first to check your insurability.